Department of Elder Affairs (DOEA) Public Records

 Email: doeapublicrecords@elderaffairs.org

-Pursuant to federal law, and in accordance with 42 U.S.C. § 3058g(d), all files, records, and other information maintained by the State Long-Term Care Ombudsman Program (LTCOP) or local Ombudsman entities may be disclosed only at the discretion of the Ombudsman or Ombudsman’s designee.
+Under federal law, all files, records, and other information maintained by the State Long-Term Care Ombudsman Program (LTCOP) or local Ombudsman entities may be disclosed only at the discretion of the Ombudsman or Ombudsman’s designee.
+See 42 U.S.C. § 3058g(d)(2)(A).
+Further, both federal and state law prohibit the disclosure of the names or identities of complainants or residents involved in a complaint, including any problem identified pursuant to an investigation, unless consent is given or the disclosure is required by court order.
+See 42 U.S.C. § 3058g(d)(2)(B); section 400.0077(1), Florida Statutes.

 Long-Term Care Ombudsman Program